Meet the Maurers

 Meet the Artists

-For five years Bill and I traveled and painted together, then we were married in the quaint town of Fernandina Beach, Florida.
+For nine years Bill and I traveled and painted together, then we were married in the quaint town of Fernandina Beach, Florida.
 Our union took place in our favorite historic building, the old brick courthouse on Centre Street, a subject we had both painted many times.We are two painters with a vastly different genre, so signing paintings with the same name won’t create a problem when trying to tell “Which Maurer is which?”

 Painting in our home gallery allows us to continue enjoying the life we love.
 We turn on our favorite music, set up our palettes, and paint together as often as we can.
 These are the days we enjoy the most!
 Painting, creating, laughing… always discussing colors, shadows, subjects, and perhaps some art history.
 Just painting together and getting lost in the day!